application-stacks/runtime-component-operator/doc/user-guide.md

 ```

 _After the initial deployment of `RuntimeApplication`, any changes to its annotations would be applied only when one of the parameters from `spec` is updated._

+#### OpenShift Recommended Annotations

+When running in OpenShift, there are additional annotations that are
+standard on the platform.
+It is recommended that you overwrite our defaults
+where applicable and add any annotations from the list that are not set by
+default using the above instructions.
+See [documentation](https://github.com/gorkem/app-labels/blob/master/labels-annotation-for-openshift.adoc#labels) for a full list.

 ### Environment variables